 French desserts are a rich, decadent, delicious sweet course that has no comparison in the world cuisine.
 Chocolate Mouse, Pain au Chocolat, Crème Brûlée, Mille Feuille (or Napoleon), Eclairs, Macarons - the world of French pastry and confectionary has something for every palette, wether you are a dessert person or not.

 With over 200 classic French recipes and regional specialities, the list of French desserts is the fullest dessert list in the world.
-Let’s take a look at the most delicious French desserts that you can easily master at home:
+Let’s take a look at the 9 best French desserts you are going to love:

 1. Raspberry Macarons